-Yes: You may know exactly what your diagnosis or complaint entails, or you may feel alone.
-Either way, we are here for you.
-After intern training with the world’s best, Valerie has continued to treat exclusively pelvic health conditions all day, every day, for 10 years.
-You are certainly in understanding and knowledgeable hands.
+Yes: Whether you know exactly what your diagnosis or complaint entails, or you are just beginning, we are here for you.
+After intern training with the world’s best, our therapists continue to treat exclusively pelvic health conditions all day, every day.
+You are in understanding and knowledgeable hands.

 There is treatment for this?
 Physical Therapy for my…?

 Physical Therapists treat muscles, ligaments, nerves, soft tissue, scar, coordination, balance, proprioception, strength, and optimize performance.
-You get sent to PT for other trauma, injury, or surgery, so why not for this?
-When you think of the pelvic floor and surrounding structures, it is physiologically the same as any other area of the body, we just don’t talk about it as often (yet).
+You get sent to PT for any other injury or surgery, so why not for this?
+When you think of the pelvic floor and surrounding structures, it is the same as any other area of the body, we just don’t talk about it as often (yet).

 We take great care to make you feel comfortable.
 You can fill out intake forms online, and ask any questions before your appointment, visit the “Patient Portal” portion of this website.

 Your first visit depends highly on your needs and where you are in your journey.
 Your story and history are the most valuable part of how to determine treatment.
 The exam that follows allows your therapist to check the areas that are important based on listening to what you are feeling and what you may have already tried.